-On the eve of the election of the future Pope, we take the liberty of writing to you as committed Catholic faithful to draw your attention to a matter of vital importance to our modern society: the regulation of artificial intelligence (AI).
+We hereby respectfully draw your attention to a matter of vital importance for our modern society: the regulation of Artificial Intelligence (AI).

 Nearly three years ago, humanity entered a new era, that of mainstream generative AI.
 These new technologies are not merely another advancement; they mark the beginning of a new paradigm, that of autonomous machines.
 These machines are now capable of learning by themselves to make complex decisions which, until recently, only humans could make through their intelligence and conscience.